tiffanyfay/opentelemetry-training/tutorial/content/exercises/otel_in_action/_index.md

 - all of the collected information is being sent to an OpenTelemetry collector

-- the OpenTelemetry Collector exports the information to various thirs-party applications
+- the OpenTelemetry Collector exports the information to various third-party applications
   - the (distributed) traces are exported to a Jaeger instance
   - the metrics are exported to a Prometheus instance